praneethravuri/Horizon-Airlines-Bookings/readme.md

 * Check duplicate flight booking
 * Check pre-existing users in the database
 * Delete account of the user
+* Delete flights from database
+* Add flights to database
+* Update details of a flight in the database

+Adding, deleting, and updating flight details can only be done by the admin.
+If a user with the email, “admin@gmail.com”, that user has the power to do the above functions

 #### Complex Queries